 Several researchers have presented methods for resolving performance degradation resulting from a stolen-token scenario, such as [27-29].
-Beacuse a salting approach is by nature invertible, almost no any existing literary works focus non-invertibility improving the on property of Biohashing; however, there are two suggestions are presented in [30, 31].
-In fact, Biohashing on its own technically cannot be made to be noninvertible.
-A hybrid protection scheme, incorporating techniques other than salting, would be required: for example. applying Biohashing to a non-invertible template.
+Beacuse a salting approach is by nature invertible, almost no any existing literary works focus on improving the non-invertibility property of Biohashing; however, there are two suggestions are presented in [30, 31].
+In fact, Biohashing on its own technically cannot be made to be noninvertible. hybrid protection А scheme, incorporating techniques other than salting, would be required; for example, applying Biohashing to a non-invertible template.
 Other salting techniques, which do not adopt Biohashing, are also available in the literature; such as [32, 33].